Privacy Rights Clearinghouse

 Under the federal FCRA, an "investigative consumer report" is limited to personal interviews with your friends, neighbors or business associates.
 In California, an ICR covers your "character, general reputation, personal characteristics, or mode of living" obtained through "any means."
 Under California law, a company that collects information for employers and compiles reports is called an Investigative Consumer Reporting Agency (ICRA).

 The term ICR does not include credit reports.
 If an employer in California wants to see your credit report as part of an employment background check, that report is also governed by the Consumer Credit Reporting Agencies Act (CCRAA).
 (CA Civil Code §1785)

-Effective January 1, 2012, an employer in California can only request your credit report for certain positions.
+An employer in California can only request your credit report for certain positions.
 If the position falls into one of the categories that allow a credit check, the employer must give notice that a credit check will be obtained, along with an explanation of why the check is allowed.
 For more on credit checks for California jobs see Part 6 of this guide.

 How the process begins in California.
 A job applicant in California or a current employee gets a more extensive notice than the one required under the FCRA.
 In California, before a background check is conducted by an outside screening company called an ICR agency, you should receive a notice that:

 - Gives the name, address, and telephone number of the screening company.

 - Includes a summary of your rights to see and copy any report about you.